-Arrive in Seattle.
-Meet your guide by mid-morning for transfer to Olympic National Park.
-We’ll kick things off with a short afternoon hike along Hurricane Ridge for dramatic views of the Olympic Range.
-Tonight, we’ll set up camp at Sol Duc Campground, get to know one another, and review our full adventure.
+Arrive in Seattle and meet your guide by mid-morning for transfer to Olympic National Park.
+We’ll kick things off with a short afternoon hike along picturesque Hurricane Ridge for dramatic views of the Olympic Range.
+In the evening, we’ll set up camp at Sol Duc Campground, get to know one another, and review our full adventure.

 Meals: B, L, D

-Today is a day for exploring the coast with a relaxing day.
-After a leisurely morning, we’ll do a coastal hike to see the massive rock formations along the water and visit the famous Tree of Life.
+Today is blocked off for exploring the coast with a relaxing day ahead.
+After a leisurely morning, we’ll do a coastal hike to see the massive rock formations along the water, and visit the famous Tree of Life.
 We’ll learn all about the aquatic wildlife in this one-of-a-kind location where massive conifers grow right up to the water’s edge.

 Meals: B, L, D